CASE STUDY

 Our Solution

-As part of our strategic design response, we conducted in-depth customer journey research across pre-, during-, and post-event experiences to uncover friction points and opportunities.
+As part of our strategic design response, we conducted in-depth customer experience research and mapped the entire customer journey: pre-, during, and post-event to uncover friction points and opportunities.
+Three key insights shaped the vision for what would become the Design Resource Center:

-The result: a flexible, design-forward environment that empowers designers, fosters collaboration, and strengthens DFC’s brand leadership.
+The result: a flexible, design-forward environment that empowers designers, fosters collaboration, and strengthens DFC’s leadership in the design community.

 Design Details